nationalarchives/design-system/src/cookies.md

 ---

 {% from "nationalarchives/components/button/macro.njk" import tnaButton %}
-{% from "nationalarchives/components/message/macro.njk" import tnaMessage %}
+{% from "nationalarchives/components/warning/macro.njk" import tnaWarning %}

 Cookies are files saved on your phone, tablet or computer when you visit a website.